Why You Feel High After a Chiropractic Adjustment

 Your relationship with your chiropractor is a partnership, and clear communication is the key to its success.
 Feeling new or different sensations after an adjustment is a normal part of the healing process for many people, but it’s important to talk about what you’re experiencing.
 Being open about your symptoms helps your doctor understand how your body is responding to care and allows them to provide the best support for your healing journey.
 Never hesitate to share what’s on your mind; your feedback is a valuable part of your treatment plan.

-Tips for a Productive Conversation
+Tips for a More Productive Chat

 When you talk with your chiropractor, being specific can make a world of difference.
 Instead of just saying you feel "off," try to describe the sensation, its location, and when it started.
 For example, you could say, "I felt a bit tired and achy in my shoulders the evening after my last adjustment.
 Is that typical?"
 This kind of detail gives your doctor important information.
 Remember, there are no silly questions when it comes to your health.
 Your chiropractor is there to listen and guide you, ensuring you feel comfortable and informed every step of the way.
 This open dialogue is a core part of the process for all new patients.